grousewood-games/solforge/docs/rules.md

 # Rules

 A good chunk of this was influenced (or outright lifted) from the [Solforge Wiki](https://antifandom.com/solforge/wiki/How_to_Play), primarily written by [Vandergus](https://vandergusdrafting.tumblr.com/), [Djurre](https://www.reddit.com/user/Djurre1980/), and [RavenBlackFeather](https://solforge.fandom.com/wiki/User:RavenBlackFeather).
-There was a second document I had in my possession giving an overview of game mechanics, which I'm also sourcing from.
-I have no idea who wrote it, googling quotes has been hitless.
-If you think it's you, let me know, happy to credit.
+I'm also pulling content from *N3Rk's Guide to Keywords and Mechanics*, originally found on the now-defunct `Ghox's Socks` website.

+### First Time Players

-Given the current state of the UI, if you never played the original game, watching some short [tutorials on Youtube](https://www.youtube.com/watch?v=i9YqvljwxIQ) may go a long way to having a confusion free first experience.
+Given the current state of the UI, if you never played the original game, watching some short [tutorials on Youtube](https://www.youtube.com/watch?v=i9YqvljwxIQ) may go a long way to having a confusion free first experience. `Dehboy` also has a great [written introduction](https://solforgedecktech.wordpress.com/2013/08/30/in-depth-beginners-guide-to-everything-solforge/) to the game.

+If you're the type who wants to play instead of reading rules, I suggest the following for a first play:

+1. Select the Constructed play option (`Constr'd`).
+2. Keep the default settings (`Dumb Bot`, and `Pre-Con` for both players), and select `Next`.
+3. For both players, select the first group `Starters & Early Tournies`, and pick one of the four `Starter` decks.

+For an easier opponent, on Step 2 go into the `Advanced Options` and select the `Wurm` level bot brain.

 ## Contents